maurice/yay-machine/docs/examples/stomp-parser.md

 ## About

-A parser in the form of a state-machine.

-This machine parses STOMP Frames, which are text messages with a COMMAND, optional headers and body, as [defined by the spec](https://stomp.github.io/stomp-specification-1.2.html).
+This machine parses [STOMP messages](https://stomp.github.io/), as [defined by the spec](https://stomp.github.io/stomp-specification-1.2.html).
 This parser roughly mirrors the [Augmented BNF](https://stomp.github.io/stomp-specification-1.2.html#Augmented_BNF).

-The machine starts in the `idle` state, and when it receives a `PARSE` event it proceeds to consume input until either landing in the `error` state or one of the `command:client` or `command:server` states.
-If the raw text data contains more frames it loops around until all input is consumed.
+The machine starts in the `idle` state, and when it receives a `PARSE` event, it consumes input until landing in either the `error` state or one of the `command:client` or `command:server` states.
+If the raw text data contains more messages, it loops around until all input is consumed.

 As it finds valid tokens it keeps advancing the state's `currentIndex`, which is the current parse position in the `raw` message `string`.